Joan Straumanis

 EXECUTIVE SEARCHES

-Elected staff representative, search for FIPSE Director, 1999 – 2000.
+Search for FIPSE Director, staff representative, 1999 – 2000.

-Chair, Lehigh University search for dean of the College of Education, 1995.
+Lehigh University search for dean of the College of Education, chair, 1995.

-Elected faculty representative, Denison University presidential search, 1975.
+Denison University presidential search, elected faculty representative, 1975.

 INTERNATIONAL PROFESSIONAL PROJECTS